wp-plugins/wow-moodboard-lite/readme.txt

 - Allow your audience to view YouTube videos from your mood boards **fullscreen**
 - Receive **more search results to choose from** when performing Google Image and Youtube searches
 - Add **Clickable links** to images placed on the Moodboard
+- Add HTML Cache to your Mood boards for faster pageloads

 More info at [Wow New Media](https://wownmedia.com/wow-moodboard/ "Wow Moodboard Pro")